Studio Recovery Fund 2022 Awardees

 By using a new custom built robotic drawing machine called a pen plotter, this project will see Joseph experiment and develop larger paint-based canvas work for exhibition as well as running workshops, particularly for people with disabilities, providing an accessible tool to the Bath & Bristol community to use in the creative exploration of code.

-Scarlet Mosnier, Fringe Arts Bath
+Scarlett Mosnier, Fringe Arts Bath

 Expanding the reach, creative impact, and sustainability of Fringe Arts Bath is at the heart of the project, by enabling the engagement of international curators and artists through innovative tech, and the development of a business plan and future funding strategy.